An Improved Modified Cholesky Decomposition Method for Precision Matrix Estimation

-The algorithm of proposed order-invariant sparse estimate for inverse covariance matrix $\bm \Omega$ based on the MCD is summarized as follows:
+The algorithm of proposed estimate of sparse precision matrix $\bm \Omega$ based on the MCD is summarized as follows:

 As seen in Algorithm \ref{alg:omega}, the proposed method attempts to balance between the accuracy and sparsity of the estimate for $\bm \Omega$.
 Meanwhile, we would like to point out that Algorithm \ref{alg:omega} is also very flexible with respect to the objective in practice.
-If there is no clear evidence to find sparse estimate, one can set the hard thresholding $\delta = 0$ for the estimation of $\bm \Omega$.
+If the practical objective does not focus on the sparse structure of the precision matrix, one can set the hard thresholding $\delta = 0$ for the estimation of $\bm \Omega$.
 As shown in Section \ref{sec: simulation:omega}, such an estimator has good performance in certain setting of covariance structure.

 Note that the proposed method needs to choose the number of permutations $M$.
-It is known that the number of all possible permutations increases rapidly as the number of variables $p$ increases.
 To choose an appropriate number of permutations $M$ for efficient computation, we have tried $M = 10, 30, 50, 80, 100, 120$ and $150$ as the number of randomly selected permutations from all the possible permutations.
-The performance results are quite comparable when $M$ is larger than 30.
-Hence, in this paper we choose $M=100$ for the proposed order-invariant MCD method.
+The performance results are quite comparable when $M$ is larger than 30 or 50.
+In this paper we choose $M=100$ for the proposed method.